26 Prediction

 The first role is that of a regulator, perhaps even the SEC itself.
 The SEC might posit that everything that should become an AAER eventually does become an AAER, but yet want to predict future AAERs so as to focus its investigation and enforcement efforts, perhaps to bring AAERs to light sooner rather than later.12 For this purpose, it would seem sensible to want to predict future AAERs whenever they might occur and calibrate models that best serve that end.13

 The second role might be that of a short-seller.
 For example, McCrum (2022) provides numerous examples of short-sellers being interested in information about accounting fraud at Wirecard.
 One short-seller discussed in McCrum (2022) is Matt Earl, who declared a short position in Wirecard in November 2015 (2022, p.
 95), when the stock price was €46.50.
-Given his short position, Earl might expect to profit if a regulator announced the equivalent of an AAER, as this might be expected to cause the stock price to fall.14 Unfortunately, there was no enforcement release announced by August 2018, when the stock price was at a high of €227.72.15 While Earl’s prediction of accounting fraud was correct, he likely lost a lot of money betting on a stock price fall.
+Given his short position, Earl might have expected to profit if a regulator announced the equivalent of an AAER, as this might be expected to cause the stock price to fall.14 Unfortunately, there was no enforcement release announced by August 2018, when the stock price was at a high of €227.72.15 While Earl’s prediction of accounting fraud was correct, he likely lost a lot of money betting on a stock price fall.
 By April 2018, Earl was no longer shorting Wirecard (2022, p.
 208).
 What Earl could have profited from was an accurate prediction that Wirecard would be subject to an enforcement action related to accounting fraud in the next \(n\) months.
 Because there was no such action prior to June 2020, his prediction that accounting fraud would be revealed was unprofitable.
 Of course, a short-seller is not necessarily a passive participant in the flow of information to capital markets and regulators.
 Earl did produce a report under the name of Zatarra Research and Investigations (2022, p.
 100), but was evidently unable to trigger an effective investigation by regulators.16

 26.2.3 Merged data